gardener/gardener/docs/operations/control_plane_migration.md

 ## Copying ETCD Backups Manually During the `Restore` Operation

-Following is a workaround that can be used to copy etcd backups manually in situations where a `Shoot`'s control plane has been moved to a `Destination Seed` and the pods running in it lack network connectivity to the `Source Seed`s storage provider:
+Following is a workaround that can be used to copy etcd backups manually in situations where a `Shoot`'s control plane has been moved to a `Destination Seed` and the pods running in it lack network connectivity to the `Source Seed`'s storage provider:

 1. Follow the instructions in the [`etcd-backup-restore` getting started documentation](https://github.com/gardener/etcd-backup-restore/blob/master/docs/deployment/getting_started.md#getting-started) on how to run the `etcdbrctl` command locally or in a container.
 1. Follow the instructions in the [passing-credentials guide](https://github.com/gardener/etcd-backup-restore/blob/master/docs/deployment/getting_started.md#passing-credentials) on how to set up the required credentials for the copy operation depending on the storage providers for which you want to perform it.